 Troubling Allegations Surrounding the black|Up Brand

 Confession time: I was supposed to publish this expose days ago.
-I was only able to find two lengthy accounts of how Fabrice Mahabo was wrongly booted from his own company.
+However, I only found two French accounts of Fabrice Mahabo’s ordeal.
 One was published earlier this month over at African Aroga on August 1.
 The other, written by Mahabo himself on his now defunct Canalblog (see below), can only be assessed through the Internet Archive Wayback Machine.
-Both, of course, are written in French.

 Google Translate provided a rough but adequate narrative.
 Luckily for us, I’ve unearthed a list of events that allegedly transpired during Mahabo’s time at black|Up (edited for length and clarity):

 From Fabrice Mahabo to Lionel Durand: Blacked Out Then Whitewashed (Part 1)